nalsi/Info813/final.md

 ![](final_files/figure-markdown_strict/unnamed-chunk-11-1.png)

+Below are the results of the VIF test.

     ##      ORB      DRB      AST      STL      BLK      TOV     X2PP     X3PP
     ## 2.088187 1.397657 2.436624 1.676751 1.204133 2.063367 1.870642 1.959008

+    ##
+    ##  Durbin-Watson test
+    ##
+    ## data:  lm.1
+    ## DW = 0.97387, p-value < 2.2e-16
+    ## alternative hypothesis: true autocorrelation is greater than 0

-According to the result, this model is able to interpret about 63% of the variance in the dataset.
+According to the result, this model is able to interpret about 64% of the variance in the dataset.

     ##